SESYNC-ci/model-lang-lesson/docs/_slides/lme4.md

 ## Lack of independence

-In a `lm` or `glm` fit, each response is conditionally independent, given it's predictors and the model coefficients.
-Each observation corresponds to it's own probability statement.
-Mixed effects models should be understood as specifying multiple, overlapping probability statements about the observations.
-Each response is no longer conditionally independent, given it's predictors and model coefficients.
+Models with random effects should be understood as specifying multiple, overlapping probability statements about the observations.

 $$
 \begin{align}